Byzantine Rite: Holy Orders

 Since its founding, the Church spread to different places and its leaders in each region came to be known as episkopoi (overseers, plural of epískopos, overseer—Gr. ἐπίσκοπος), which became "bishop" in English.
 The other ordained roles are presbýteros (Gr. πρεσβύτερος, elder), which became "prester" and then "priest" in English, and diákonos (Gr. διάκονος, servant), which became "deacon" in English (see also subdeacon).
 There are numerous administrative positions among the clergy that carry additional titles.

 Bishops are always monks.
 Although someone who is not a monk may be elected to be a bishop, which frequently happens with widowed priests, he must receive a monastic tonsure before consecration to the episcopate.
 Deacons and priests, however, are typically married, and it is customary that only monks or married men be ordained.
 It is considered preferable for parish priests to be married as they often act as counsel to married couples and thus can draw on their own experience.
 Unmarried priests usually are monks and live in monasteries, though when there is of a shortage of married priests, a monk-priest may be assigned to a parish.

 A deacon or priest would have to abandon his orders, i.e. be liaised, to marry after ordination; it is common for widowed clergy to enter a monastery.
 Also, widowed wives of clergy, who are discouraged from remarrying, often become nuns when their children are grown.

 Only men can take holy orders, although deaconesses had both liturgical and pastoral functions within the church.
-This has fallen out of practice, the last deaconess having been ordained in the 19th century; however, in 2016, Greek Orthodox Church of Alexandria decided to reinstate the order of deaconesses and, in February 2017, Patriarch Theodoros II appointed six nuns to be subdeacons.
+This has fallen out of practice, the last deaconess having been ordained in the 19th century; however, in 2016, the Greek Orthodox Church of Alexandria decided to reinstate the order of deaconesses and, in February 2017, Patriarch Theodoros II appointed six nuns to be subdeacons.